TESTOSTERONE THERAPY, AND HOW IT WORKS

 As we are becoming more aware of the fact that hormones may have a significant impact on women’s libidos, testosterone has begun to play a more important role in evaluation and treatment.
 Testosterone is typically thought of as a male hormone, but lower levels may also be critical to a woman’s health and wellbeing.
 For years research has supported the fact that testosterone replacement therapy in men significantly impacts libido, bone density, energy levels and mood, so practitioners experimented with small amounts of testosterone replacement and began to see significant and sometimes dramatic outcomes.

-These positive results lead to the use of testosterone therapy for low libido (or low desire) in women.
+These positive results have lead to the use of testosterone therapy for low libido (or low desire) in women.
 Its use is becoming more common and research on post-menopausal women have shown positive results.
-Those of us in the field can tell you from our practical experience with thousands of patients with low libido: testosterone can and does work to raise a woman’s desire and interest in sex.
+Those of us in the field can tell you that, from our practical experience with thousands of patients with low libido, testosterone can and does work to raise a woman’s desire and interest in sex.

-This means you cannot use testosterone replacement to solve psychological or relationship issues or control other aspects of your life that seem unfulfilling.
+This means you cannot use testosterone to solve psychological or relationship issues or control other aspects of your life that seem unfulfilling.
 Essentially, you need to work with a practitioner who will help you to identify all the factors that are contributing to your low libido and help you work on each of them in the most appropriate and productive way.

 Bear in mind that using testosterone on women is fairly new.
 Drug companies and the FDA are hesitant to set up large-scale testing on women because hormone therapy is complicated and may have negative consequences.
 As a result, there is not a great deal of information on long term effects of using testosterone replacement, although there are no conclusive areas of concern in its use either.
 When mild short term side effects do surface, they are addressed with proper monitoring of typically low dosage.